vortexmakes/RKH/doc/readme.txt

 \note The path of platform-dependent file must be relative.

 The RKH uses a set of integer quantities.
 That maybe machine or compiler dependent.
 These types must be defined in \b rkht.h file.
-The following listing shows the required data type definitions:

-\code
-// Denotes a signed integer type with a width of exactly 8 bits typedef signed char 	ri8_t;

-// Denotes a signed integer type with a width of exactly 16 bits typedef signed short 	ri16_t;

-// Denotes a signed integer type with a width of exactly 32 bits typedef signed long		ri32_t;

-// Denotes an unsigned integer type with a width of exactly 8 bits typedef unsigned char 	rui8_t;

-// Denotes an unsigned integer type with a width of exactly 16 bits typedef unsigned short 	rui16_t;

-// Denotes an unsigned integer type with a width of exactly 32 bits typedef unsigned long	rui32_t;

-// Denotes an unsigned integer type that is usually fastest to operate with
-// among all integer types.
-typedef unsigned int	ruint;

-// Denotes a signed integer type that is usually fastest to operate with
-// among all integer types.
-typedef signed int		rInt;

-// Denotes a boolean type.
-// The true (RKH_TRUE) and false (RKH_FALSE) values as defined as macro
-// definitions in \c rkhdef.h file.
-typedef unsigned int	rbool_t;
-\endcode

-Next, each \b rkht.h file must be referenced from \b rkhtype.h header file, located in \c source/fwk/include directory.
-The next listing shows an example of \b rkhtype.h, where __CFV1CW63__, and __W32STVC08__ are used to instruct the C/C++ compiler to include header files from the specific RKH port directory.
+Each \b rkht.h file must be referenced from \b rkhtype.h header file, located in \c source/fwk/inc directory.
+The next listing shows an example of \b rkhtype.h, where \c "__CFV1CW63__", and \c "__W32STVC08__" are used to instruct the C/C++ compiler to include header files from the specific RKH port directory.
 The key point of the design is that all platform-independent RKH source files include the same \b rkhtype.h header file as the application source files.